ThatDevCoder/react-chatApp/README.md

+## I have used Templates for HTML and CSS part.
+I have just used javascript to make to App work.
+Peace ✌️

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>